 Many entrepreneurs prefer to use their personal funds instead of obtaining traditional loans.
-Traditional loans can be difficult to obtain, include a tiresome process, and come with an interest rate.
+Traditional loans can be difficult to obtain, including a tiresome process, and come with an interest rate.
 If you have sufficient funds, choosing to use personal funds in your savings, retirement accounts, or equity in properties is a better option.
 Over 50% of small business start-ups are started with personal funds.
 Here are few options on how you can leverage your own money and grow your business.

 If you have enough savings to start and run your business, then this is the easiest source to draw from.
 It’s important to analyze how much money is required to start and run the business smoothly for at least the first few months.
 Starting and running a business can often be costlier than you estimate.

 However, entrepreneurs should be cautious not to use their entire savings to fund their small businesses.
 About half of all new businesses fail within the first five years.
-If the business fails, the owner loses all their hard earned savings, funds, and personal assets.
+If the business fails, the owner loses all their hard-earned savings, funds, and personal assets.

 Low Interest Credit Cards

-A low interest credit card allows you to swiftly finance your business without applying for a loan.
+A low-interest credit card allows you to swiftly finance your business without applying for a loan.
 Compared to conventional traditional bank loans, a consumer credit card is a lot easier to obtain and provides flexible capital.

 Also, credit cards with long introductory offers such as 0% APR for purchases and balance transfers can benefit small businesses.
 Plus, these zero percent credit cards also offer cash back or rewards points on purchases with higher-spending limits.